nhb15/LUClinicDB_COMP453/README.md

 What is the mission of this organization?

+**To provide quality medical care to all patients.**

 What is the purpose of this application?

+**Providers can review/update their patients health records and patients can review their own health records.**

 Why will this application support the mission of the organization?

+**Accurate and complete medical records are important for care of the patient.**

 Provide an ER diagram of the database, both before and after any structural changes.
 See point #3 under Technical Requirements.

+**ERD located in Documentation folder.**

 Walk through how this application is used, both as a user and as an adminstrator.